Pat Barker: Regeneration Trilogy

 “I think the whole British psyche is suffering from the contradiction you see in Sassoon and Wilfred Owen, where the war is both terrible and never to be repeated and at the same time experiences derived from it are given enormous value," Barker told The Guardian.
 "No one watches war films in quite the way the British do."

-Barker told freelance journalist Wera Reusch that "I think there is a lot to be said for writing about history, because you can sometimes deal with contemporary dilemmas in a way people are more open to because it is presented in this unfamiliar guise, they don't automatically know what they think about it, whereas if you are writing about a contemporary issue on the nose, sometimes all you do is activate people's prejudices.
+Barker told freelance journalist Wera Reusch "I think there is a lot to be said for writing about history, because you can sometimes deal with contemporary dilemmas in a way people are more open to because it is presented in this unfamiliar guise, they don't automatically know what they think about it, whereas if you are writing about a contemporary issue on the nose, sometimes all you do is activate people's prejudices.
 I think the historical novel can be a backdoor into the present which is very valuable."

 The Regeneration Trilogy was extremely well received by critics, with Peter Kemp of the Sunday Times describing it as "brilliant, intense and subtle", and Publishers Weekly saying it was "a triumph of an imagination at once poetic and practical."
 The trilogy is described by The New York Times as "a fierce meditation on the horrors of war and its psychological aftermath."
 Novelist Jonathan Coe describes it as "one of the few real masterpieces of late 20th century British fiction."
 British author and critic, Rosemary Dinnage reviewing in The New York Review of Books declared that it has "earned her a well-deserved place in literature" resulting in its re-issue for the centenary of the First World War.
 In 1995 the final book in the trilogy, The Ghost Road, won the Booker–McConnell Prize.

+Critical appraisal

+Barker's work is described as direct, blunt and plainspoken.

+In 2012, The Observer named the Regeneration Trilogy as one of "The 10 best historical novels".

 Awards and recognition

 In 1983, Barker won the Fawcett Society prize for fiction for Union Street.
 In 1993 she won the Guardian Fiction Prize for the Eye in the Door, and in 1995 she won the Booker Prize for The Ghost Road.
 In May 1997, Barker was awarded an honorary doctorate by the Open University.
+She was elected a Fellow of the Royal Society of Literature in 1995.

 In 2000, she was named a Commander of the Order of the British Empire (CBE).

-In the review of her novel Toby's Room, The Guardian stated about her writing, "You don't go to her for fine language, you go to her for plain truths, a driving story line and a clear eye, steadily facing the history of our world".
+In the review of her novel Toby's Room, The Guardian stated about her writing, "You don't go to her for fine language, you go to her for plain truths, a driving storyline and a clear eye, steadily facing the history of our world".

 The Independent wrote of her, "she is not only a fine chronicler of war but of human nature".